Quick Overview: Our Top 6 Picks for Canon Cameras

 This camera is highly recommended for cinematographers since it has a lot of essential tools that include 1080p recording at 60 frames per second that attains beautiful slow-motion clips.

 This is a feature that can prove useful in making the lives of busy professionals easier.
 For beginners too, it is immensely helpful when it comes to autofocus for those who aren’t yet accustomed to manual focus.
-This helps them shoot in whatever angle and location they want without compromising on the quality of footage obtained.
+This helps them shoot at whatever angle and location they want without compromising on the quality of footage obtained.

 Another great feature is a dedicated microphone input on one side, which means that the user can add a shotgun mic on top and improve upon sound quality for professional projects.
-Lastly, a HDR feature and time lapse mode create unique and interesting videos that capture the attention of a larger audience.
+Lastly, a HDR feature and time-lapse mode create unique and interesting videos that capture the attention of a larger audience.

 There are a few cameras in the same price range with similar specifications, one of the examples being Canon 77D which was released around the same time and is also a fantastic camera for aspiring photographers.
 It has a similar way of usage with its dual pixel autofocus, but there are still certain differences, one of them being the LCD on top which provides essential information without the need to constantly look through the viewfinder.

 Also, its scroll wheel is conveniently present at the back of the camera.
 Although there isn’t much that separates these two cameras, T7i is considered to be smaller and hence more portable.
-So for someone who likes to keep their camera around for whenever inspiration strikes, this may prove to be a better choice.
+So for someone who likes to keep their camera around whenever inspiration strikes, this may prove to be a better choice.

 Another very similar model is the older version, T6i, which at the time of its launch was said to be one of the best cameras for beginners.
 Unfortunately, it doesn’t have dual pixel autofocus and instead uses hybrid autofocus.
 Other examples are the equally capable Canon 70D and 80D, but the T7i still has an upper hand over these models.